Community and Neighborhood Aid

 Specifically, Heating & Energy Bills

-The current Utility Disconnection Avoidance Program works to help income-eligible households late on their utility bills by preventing shut offs if you apply for The Low Income Home Energy Assistance Program (LIHEAP) or The Percentage of Income Payment Plan (PIPP) and the program accepts applicants without regard to immigration status.
+The current Utility Disconnection Avoidance Program works to help income-eligible households late on their utility bills by preventing shut offs if you apply for the Low Income Home Energy Assistance Program (LIHEAP) or The Percentage of Income Payment Plan (PIPP) and the program accepts applicants without regard to immigration status.

 Specifically, Water Bills

-The city of Chicago also offers reduced rates on water/sewer tax and will not shut off the water of income-eligible participants of the Utility Billing Relief Program for one year.
+The city of Chicago also offers reduced rates on water/sewer tax and will not shut off the water of income-eligible participants of the Utility Billing Relief Program (UBR) for one year.

 I’d Like A Payment Plan With My Utility